RifianFernando/RifianFernando/README.md

 -   I’m currently work at IT Division in Binus University with a focus on team development and process development 📈
 -   ⚡ Passionate about web development and Cloud Architecture, I excel in creating robust and scalable solutions that optimize the delivery of fast and seamless experiences to customers.
--   📫 Contact me if u need something: rifianfernando19@gmail.com
+-   📫 Contact me for more insight tech from me: rifianfernando19@gmail.com

 ## Stats